What Is CPM? Definition, Formula, Examples, and When to Use It

 What is CPM for publishers?

-For publishers, this model is a guarantee of a steady revenue stream in return for the traffic they generate.
-In the context of this model, publishers are paid for every 1,000 ad impressions displayed on their website, regardless of whether users click on the ads or not.
-This can be a highly efficient model for publishers who have high traffic volumes, as it allows them to earn revenue from users simply viewing the ads.
+For publishers, this model provides a steady revenue stream based on the traffic they generate.
+Publishers are paid for every 1,000 ad impressions displayed on their website, regardless of whether users click on the ads.
+This can be an effective model for publishers with high traffic volumes, allowing them to earn revenue simply from ad impressions.

 Examples of CPM calculations for publishers